i18next/next-i18next/CONTRIBUTING.md

 ## Notes

-Please ensure you comply with our [Developer's Certificate of Origin](https://github.com/i18next/i18next/blob/master/CONTRIBUTING.md)
+Please be sure to comply with our [Developer's Certificate of Origin](https://github.com/i18next/i18next/blob/master/CONTRIBUTING.md)